jt196/paprika-to-obsidian-markdown/Readme.md

 It is built for use in Obsidian using the Dataview plugin, but you can use this to convert your recipe files into markdown, with some loss in functionality.

 This is not (*quite*) intended to replace Paprika as your recipe manager, but it does manage to repeat some basic functionality, including scaling and tag usage.

+I'll probably be tweaking the script a bit and working on the templates/dataview files going forward.
+I'll probably use Paprika for capture at the very least for the time being, but once you've got the workflow sorted, it'll only take a minute or so to export your recipes to a vault.
+The actual processing time I've got at less than 10 seconds for over 600 recipes.

 # Set Up
 ## Requirements: